FREQUENTLY ASKED QUESTIONS

 The Texas Girls High School Lacrosse League (TGHSLL) requires high school players membership.

-Viper Lacrosse Club policy is all players join.
+Viper Lacrosse Club policy is that all players join.
 US Lacrosse membership provides Player insurance while involved in lacrosse activities.
-Fee $35 High School / $25 Youth.
-Membership MUST be active through May.
+Fee $35 High School / $30 Youth.
+Membership MUST be active through the end of May.

 The Club does not receive support from Vandegrift High School or LISD because Lacrosse is not a UIL sanctioned sport.
-Player Registration Fee covers coaches, field rental, game uniforms, league dues, referees, team equipment, tournament fees and other expenses.
+Player Registration Fees cover coaches, field rental, game uniforms, league dues, referees, team equipment, tournament fees and other expenses.

 High School players must live in the Vandegrift High School attendance zone and attend VHS.